 - 7 out of 10 customers believe that the sales reps that service them are product-focused rather than customer-focused

 - Customers feel that only 1 in 10 sales reps adds any real value

 So if Sales is not about selling now what is it about?

 - Teaching – not the feature-benefits but teaching what to expect in the process and after.

 - Clearing the misconceptions – allowing for transparency in who is involved, how the service/product compares and how there’s a real possibility that it doesn’t fit.

-- Acknowledgement of reservations.
+- Acknowledgment of reservations.
 Hearing them, talking about them not talking around them.

 - Anti-segmentation.
 Less lumping into groups but more individualization.
 What’s that you say?
 You can’t “scale” like that?
 Focus your processes on quality over quantity.

 - Being a trusted advisor instead of a “consultative salesperson.”
-Here the conversation starts at a higher level instead of at transaction.
+Here the conversation starts at a higher level instead of a transaction.